 Report: HM Treasury Women in Finance Charter – Annual Review 2020

-March 2021 • Diversity • by by Yasmine Chinwala, Jenny Barrow & Shruti Deb
+March 2021 • Driving diversity • by by Yasmine Chinwala, Jenny Barrow & Shruti Deb

 Five years since the UK Government launched the HM Treasury Women in Finance Charter, signatories faced their biggest test yet as the pandemic struck in 2020.
 This fourth Annual Review analyses the largest cohort yet, with data from 209 signatories.

 The UK government launched the HM Treasury Women in Finance Charter in March 2016 to encourage the financial services industry to improve gender balance in senior management.
 The Charter now has more than 400 signatories covering 950,000 employees across the sector.